Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Use products with no scent.
 An example is scent-free deodorant or body lotion.

 Use exhaust fans while cooking.
 Or open a window if you can.

 Do not use perfumes, air fresheners, potpourri, and other scented products.

 Wear a mask while doing tasks like sanding, dusting, sweeping, and yardwork.
 Make sure any indoor work area is well-ventilated.
-Open doors and windows.
+Open doors and windows when doing these tasks.